yassinebk/yassinebk.github.io/content/posts/securinets-friendly-2k22.md

 ## After words

 I am glad to see you all enjoyed our CTF and learned new things.
 That's the first time I write in a CTF and I loved seeing people enjoying the CTF and some of my task (definitely not Cr4zy-Js0n).
 In Securinets INSAT, We are going soon to have workshops where beginners who want to advance will have the opportunity to.
+Follow us on social media for our upcoming news and events !